SepDynamics/Charge-Routing/docs/analysis_notes.md

 The program prints the coordinates of each node along with its computed potential.
 This provides a basic sanity check that the geometry evenly spreads voltage when the midpoint cross-link is present.

+For further exploration, `/_sep/testbed/spiral_sweep.py` performs a parameter sweep over different spiral sizes.
+It reports the standard deviation of node potentials with and without the midpoint cross connection to quantify uniformity.